Article updated 21.7.2022

 Edit Teams permissions

-By editing these settings, you can either give your device the same access to all the apps you use in Teams, or customize them individually for the following:
+By editing these settings, you can either give your device the same access to all the apps you use in Teams.

 Edit Teams call settings